artela-network/artela-docs/docs/develop/guides/erc20-contract/index.md

 # Create an ERC-20 Token in Artela

 ## Intro
-Below is an example that uses `@artela/aspect-tool` to deploy erc20 contract to Artela Testnet.
+Below is an example that uses `@artela/aspect-tool` to deploy erc20 contract to Artela BetaNet.

 **Pre-requisites:**
 * [Node.js](https://nodejs.org/)